-- For the purpose of Part XV of the SFO, as at 31 December 2020, Mr. Zhai Jun was deemed to be interested in the 125,297,040 shares of the Company held by Star Fly Limited.
-Star Fly Limited is a limited company incorporated in the British Virgin Islands wholly owned by Mr. Zhai Jun. - 2.
-For the purpose of Part XV of the SFO, 31 December 2020, Mr. Gao Xiaorui was deemed to be interested in 119,297,041 shares of the Company held by Fresh Choice Holdings Limited.
-Fresh Choice Holdings Limited is a limited company incorporated in the British Virgin Islands owned as to 90% by Mr. Gao Xiaorui and 10% by Ms. Yu Hsuan-Jung.
+- For the purpose of Part XV of the SFO, as at 31 December 2022, Mr. Zhai Jun was deemed to be interested in the 125,297,040 shares of the Company held by Star Fly Limited.
+Star Fly Limited is a limited company incorporated in the British Virgin Islands wholly owned by Mr. Zhai Jun. - For the purpose of Part XV of the SFO, as at 31 December 2022.
+Mr. Gao Xiaorui was deemed to be interested in 119,297,041 shares of the Company held by Fresh Choice Holdings Limited.
+Fresh Choice Holdings Limited is a limited company incorporated in the British Virgin Islands owned as to 90% by Mr. Gao Xiaorui and 10% by Ms. Yu Hsuan-Jung. - The English transliteration is given for reference only.